It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 “The first principle is that you must not fool yourself – and you are the easiest person to fool.”

-Unhealthy people might be aware of their Kryptonite, but they just hope and pray they have enough willpower to overcome it every day.
+Some folks might be aware of their Kryptonite, but they just hope and pray they have enough willpower to overcome it every day.

 They eat a single Oreo, and then spend an hour thinking about cookies until they go eat a whole sleeve of Oreo cookies and then berate themselves for not having more willpower to avoid the temptation.